 Notational and Definitional Conventions

-The key words must, must not, required, shall, shall not, should, should not, recommended, may, may not and optional in this document are to be interpreted as described in [RFC2119].
+The key words must, must not, required, shall, shall not, should, should not, recommended, may, and may not in this document are to be interpreted as described in [RFC2119].
+The terms required and optional in this document are used as described in Section 3 (Glossary).
 Note that for reasons of clarity these words are not always capitalized in this document.

 Examples are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties.